DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v011/README.md

-# Version 11 — Context Evaluation with Adaptive Flow
+# Version 11 — Adaptive Context Evaluation with Level Progression

 ## Overview

-Version 11 implements adaptive behavior within the context-based test.
+Version 11 expands the adaptive system by integrating context-based evaluation with level progression.

-The system now evaluates user performance during execution and dynamically adjusts the flow of questions based on accuracy.
+The test now evaluates multiple contexts within a level and uses aggregated performance to determine level transitions.

 ---

 ## What Changed

-Previous versions introduced the structure for context-based evaluation.
+Version 10 introduced adaptive behavior within a single context.

-Version 11 adds a rule-driven system that:
+Version 11 extends this by:

-- Calculates intermediate score during execution
-- Applies conditional rules to control progression
-- Adjusts the number of questions dynamically
+- Evaluating all contexts within a level
+- Aggregating performance across contexts
+- Applying level progression logic based on results

 ---

-## Adaptive Context Evaluation
+## Context Evaluation

+The system now:

+- Runs multiple contexts per level
+- Collects results per context
+- Stores structured statistics for each context

+---

+## Adaptive Behavior

-During the test, the system:
+During execution, the system:

 - Tracks correct and incorrect answers
-- Calculates accuracy after a set of questions
+- Calculates intermediate accuracy
-- Uses a rule system to determine the next step

-Possible actions include:

-- Adding more questions
+- Applies rule-based decisions per round

+These rules control:

-- Changing context
+- Question flow within each context
-- Confirming the current level
+- Transition between contexts

 ---

-## Rule System

-The adaptive behavior is controlled by a rule set (`regras`):

-- Each round contains condition–action pairs
-- The first matching condition defines the next action
-- Actions modify flow and progression state

----

 ## Level Progression

-The system evaluates performance across contexts within a level.

-Based on results:
+After evaluating all contexts in a level, the system:

-- The level may increase
+- Increases level if performance is consistently high
-- The level may decrease
+- Decreases level if performance is consistently low
-- The level may be confirmed
+- Confirms level otherwise

-A control mechanism prevents infinite loops between levels.
+A control mechanism prevents repeated level loops.

 ---